compwron/compwron.github.io/_posts/2015-12-22-tearing-apart-companies-a-partial-todo-list.md

 - All of your server config files (although honestly with docker maybe you don't need them anymore??)
 - You will need an email system.
 Will everyone's email addresses change?
 Probably.
 - iOS app publishing permissions group
+- Whatever you use for logging (splunk) and graphs (grapher) or some substitute for the two.